mariopiogioiosa/mariopiogioiosa.github.io/_posts/2016-11-21-java-8-comparator-how-to-sort-a-list.md

 ## 5. Sort a List with custom Comparator

-In the previous examples we haven&#8217;t specified any Comparator since it wasn&#8217;t necessary but let&#8217;s see an example in which we define our own _Comparator_.
+In the previous examples we haven't specified any Comparator since it wasn't necessary but let's see an example in which we define our own _Comparator_.
 Our _Movie_ class has a new field &#8211; &#8220;starred&#8221; &#8211; set using the third constructor parameter.
 In the example, we want to sort the list so that we have starred movie at the top of the _List. _

 <pre class="lang:default decode:true">List&lt;Movie&gt; movies = Arrays.asList(
         new Movie("Lord of the rings", 8.8, true),